Die Gezeichneten (film)

-Die Gezeichneten (literally The Stigmatised, aka Love one another) is a 1922 German silent film directed by Carl Theodor Dreyer, based on the 1918 novel Elsker hverandre (Love one another) by Aage Madelung.
+Die Gezeichneten (translation: The Stigmatised, English title: Love One Another) is a 1922 German silent film directed by Carl Theodor Dreyer, based on the 1918 novel Elsker hverandre (Love one another) by Danish author Aage Madelung.
+The plot follows a young Jewish woman as she experiences antisemitism and revolution in late 19th century Russia.
+It is noted as one of the earliest motion pictures to deal with the persecution of Jewish people.
+Danish film historian Casper Tybjerg described the film as "a powerful attack on anti-Semitic prejudice".

 Plot

 In the Russian Empire at the end of the 19th century, Hanne Liebe is a little Jewish girl who lives in a small town on the Dnieper where she is submitted to racial prejudice notably at the Christian-Russian school that she attends.

 Hanne-Liebe grows up and in her last year at school, she falls in love with a Russian boy, Sasha.
 Fedya, the son of her neighbour, the rich and anti-semitic merchant Suchowerski, with whom she played when she was a child, spreads a rumour that they are having an affair.
 As a result, she is expelled from school.
 Her mother asks a matchmaker to find a suitable husband for her, in order to get her married as soon as possible.
 Revolted by the man presented to her, Hanne-Liebe flees to Saint Petersburg, to live with her brother Yakov.

 Yakov, who was cursed by his father when he became a Christian Orthodox, is now a successful lawyer.
 He is very happy to see his sister again but his wife refuses that she lives with them.
 Jakov arranges for her to live with some childless friends, the Florovs, where she is very happy.
 Sasha is also living in St. Petersburg and he has joined one of the revolutionary circles which are flourishing in a context of social unrest.